JelteF/derive_more/impl/doc/constructor.md

 # What `#[derive(Constructor)]` generates

 A common pattern in Rust is to create a static constructor method called `new`.
-This method is can then be used to create an instance of a struct.
-You can now derive this method by using `#[derive(Constructor)]`, even though `Constructor` it is not an actual trait.
+This method can then be used to create an instance of a struct.
+You can now derive this method by using `#[derive(Constructor)]`, even though `Constructor` is not an actual trait.
 The generated `new` method is very similar to the `from` method when deriving `From`, except that it takes multiple arguments instead of a tuple.